 In addition to creating the exe, a package.psd1 file will also be created to allow you to adjust the packaging settings.
 You can configure whether to hide the console window, if the application should run as administrator or if you need high DPI support enabled.

 As mentioned earlier, the VS Code Form Designer only works on Windows and on Windows PowerShell or PowerShell 7.
 Since PowerShell 7 is built on .NET Core 3.0, it now has Windows Forms support.
 This means you can run the PowerShell Designer and produce forms run under PowerShell 7.

-In this post we went over how to create a Windows Form application with PowerShell Pro Tools for Visual Studio Code.
-For more information about packaging, visit out documentation site.
+In this post, we went over how to create a Windows Form application with PowerShell Pro Tools for Visual Studio Code.
+For more information about packaging, visit our documentation site.
 To find out about licensing, please visit our store.